 We will work with you to understand your products and develop an individualized test plan that works for your company and meets your needs.

 We are a leader in battery safety technology.
-Examples of this leadership are highlighted by the first-ever stationary battery Standard ANSI/CAN UL 1973, the world’s first energy storage system Standard ANSI/CAN UL 9540 as well as recent publication of the UL 9540A Test Method.
+We helped develop the stationary battery standard, ANSI/CAN UL 1973, the Standard for Batteries for Use in Stationary and Motive Auxiliary Power Applications, the energy storage system standard ANSI/CAN UL 9540, Energy Storage Systems and Equipment, as well as the recent UL 9540A Test Method.
 We offer:

-- Unparalleled availability of UL owned full fire testing facilities will be made available – no need for subcontracting.
+- Unparalleled availability of our full fire testing facilities — no need for subcontracting

-- Full depth of experienced engineering and research teams will be made available to develop insights.
-We have in-depth knowledge of battery chemistries and fire suppression.
+- Experienced engineering and research teams that can help develop insights using in-depth knowledge of battery chemistries and fire suppression

 UL 9540A Test Method Brings Clarity to Insurance and Fire Mitigation Professionals